omer-ylmz-dev/omer-ylmz-dev/README.md

 # 💫 About Me:
-I'm Omer Yilmaz.
-I'm Full-Stack developer with a passion for turning ideas into clean, efficient, and modern web solutions.
-Constantly learning, always building.
+I’m Omer Yilmaz, a Full-Stack developer with a focus on creating clean and efficient web solutions.
+In my recent experience, I worked on both backend and frontend systems, where I took responsibility for UI design, building solid system architectures, and improving performance.
+I focus on writing organized code to ensure stability and solve technical problems effectively.
+I am passionate about turning ideas into well-structured, modern projects by applying the practical skills I have gained.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/omrylmz)